misd-service-development/drupal-feature-teasers/README.md

 Creating a list of news items
 -----------------------------

-To create a list of sidebar teasers produced by a view, have a block with the following format options:
+To create a list of news items produced by a view, have a block with the following format options:

 ![Format options](doc/news_listing_item_view_format.png)